Burns and Scalds Minor Burns without blisters.

 Sunburn

 Sunburn is common in the San Joaquin Valley with so many days of sun.
 The first treatment is prevention.
 Many over-the-counter sun blocks rated 30-40 are adequate when re-applied throughout the day.
-Yet, extra hours of sun do cause short term and long term injury to the skin so watch how much time your child spends outside.
-When prevention doesn't work, a first degree (redness and tenderness) or second degree burn (blisters and pain) can occur.
+Yet, extra hours of sun do cause short term and long-term injury to the skin so watch how much time your child spends outside.
+When prevention doesn't work, a first degree (redness and tenderness) or second-degree burn (blisters and pain) can occur.
 First use oral ibuprofen for pain relief and anti-inflammatory action.
-Also topical over the counter 1% hydro-cortisone will ease the burning and redness.
+Also topical over the counter 1% hydrocortisone will ease the burning and redness.
 If you feel the pain or blistering is extensive call for an appointment.

 Seizures or Convulsions